 Facilities and Equipment Location must be suitable for the activity being undertaken and have sufficient light and ventilation (e.g. open windows and/or extraction fans).
 Undertake a reconnaissance of new or infrequently used locations to ascertain suitability.
 V Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities.
 If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
-Sample templates are provided on Participants must wear Personal protective equipment as relevant (e.g. non-porous enclosed footwear, clean apron, bright coloured waterproof dressings and gloves).
-Consumables must be provided as required (e.g. cleaning agents, hand soap, paper towel).
-Clean up equipment (e.g. broom, dustpan, breakages bin, and spill kit) must be available. \checkmark Ready access must be available to appropriate safety equipment, including fire extinguishers and fire blankets.
+Sample templates are provided on Chemicals in curriculum activities and Plant, equipment and materials in curriculum activities .
+Participants must wear Personal protective equipment as relevant (e.g. non-porous enclosed footwear, clean apron, bright coloured waterproof dressings and gloves).
+Consumables must be provided as required (e.g. cleaning agents, hand soap, paper towel). $\checkmark$ Clean up equipment (e.g. broom, dustpan, breakages bin, and spill kit) must be available.
+Ready access must be available to appropriate safety equipment, including fire extinguishers and fire blankets.
 Aids for safe handling, lifting and carrying (e.g. oven cloths, guards, safety steps and mobile trolleys) must be available.
-Preparation surfaces and equipment (e.g. serving plates and dish cloths) must be sanitised with commercial cleaning agents used at the minimum necessary strength. \checkmark Workspace must be large enough to prevent overcrowding (recommended 900mm bench space per student; maximum of three students per stove). \checkmark Benches must be appropriate height and accessible for all students (recommended height is 800mm to 1 metre).
-Hand washing, washing-up facilities, laundry and garbage disposal facilities must be available. \checkmark Adequate facilities for food storage (cold and dry) must be available to ensure there is no risk of food contamination. \checkmark Adequate and easily accessible power outlets that are clear of water sources must be available.